 While iPiccy has limited options for saving your files (JPG and PNG only) and limits sharing only to Facebook (sorry Twitter and Tumblr users), the ability to upload multiple files simultaneously and the WYSIWYG interface will keep your productivity high.

 Best for: Novices and intermediates looking for robust features.

 Ribbet’s main strength is in how easy it is to use.
-Even the most unskilled novice can master Ribbet quickly thanks the the fantastic UI and attention to a great user experience.
+Even the most unskilled novice can master Ribbet quickly thanks to the fantastic UI and attention to great user experience.
 Like other options on this list, it contains a collage feature as well as a variety of different tools allowing you to add over 70 different fonts, create stickers, and so much more.

 Featuring great sharing options as well as free cloud storage to help save and sort your photographs so they are available at all times, you really can’t go wrong with Ribbet.
 It’s a solid package that is pleasant to look at and can only get better as time passes.